vernkrys/DataEngineeringPortfolio/RingAnalyticsPlatform/README.md

-# Ring Analytics Platform – Amazon
+# Analytics Platform – Amazon

 ## Problem / Challenge
 Build a scalable analytics platform capable of processing **millions of daily interactions** with hourly updates.